bhauman/figwheel-main/doc/figwheel-main-options.md

     #! /bin/sh
     emacsclient -n +$2:$3 $1

-The add this script in your config:
+Then add this script in your config:

     :open-file-command "myfile-opener"

-But thats not the best example because Figwheel handles `emacsclient` as a special case so as long as `emacsclient` is on the shell path you can simply do:
+But that's not the best example because Figwheel handles `emacsclient` as a special case.
+So as long as `emacsclient` is on the shell path you can simply do:

     :open-file-command "emacsclient"

-and Figwheel will call emacsclient with the correct args.
+and Figwheel will call `emacsclient` with the correct args.

 ## :figwheel-core